Wildhoney/Leaflet.FreeDraw/README.md

 ### Polygon Mutation

-When a user is modifying a polygon the `getBoundaries` callback is invoked each and every time &ndash; which may be overkill, especially if your requests are somewhat time consuming.
+When a user is modifying a polygon the `markers` event is emitted each and every time &ndash; which may be overkill, especially if your requests are somewhat time consuming.
 In this case `L.FreeDraw` allows you to defer the fetching of markers for when the edit mode has been exited with `freeDraw.options.setBoundariesAfterEdit(true)`.

 ### Polygon Intersection